Living In Japan: Revealing Insights From a 20-Year Expat

 2. Language Challenges When Living in Japan

-When you are a tourist in Japan, you tend to meet people who are there to help you.
+As a tourist in Japan, the people you meet are often willing to help you with communication.
 These people will often translate things for you and explain what they are.
-But, once you are living in Japan, you will need Japanese language to get by.
+But, once you are living in Japan, you will need to develop your Japanese language skills to get by.

 2.2.
 The Language Barrier When Living in Japan

-Living in Japan means that you will need to learn Japanese language.
 You might be thinking "Why do I need to study Japanese?
 I'm sure that I can get around with just English."
-Trust me, when living in Japan understanding Japanese language will make your life much easier.
-Knowing Japanese will help with the following:

 Even if you only learn the most basic Japanese, it will help you in your daily life.
 It will be hard if you don't know any Japanese.
-Foreign residents who reach even elementary level of Japanese language can manage day-to-day.
+Even learning basic Japanese phrases can help you in your day-to-day life in Japan.

 2.3.
 Japanese Language schools